Consumption Partial Insurance in the Presence of Tail Income Risk: Results

-Yet, the linear consumption function leaves no room to such events.
-BPP rely on a log-linearization of the optimal consumption path around a lifecycle `steady-state' (appendix \ref{Appendix::Derivation_Consumption_Function}).
-But tail events move the agent far from such `steady-state': if utility is sufficiently concave, a large shock would command a large consumption response.
-A linearized marginal utility, however, will fail to pick up such large response \citep[echoing][]{Carroll2001_Death}, which in turn likely explains why we do not see much action upon including higher-order moments.
-In other words, tail risk has, by design, no role in the linear consumption function, which in turn motivates and justifies our higher-order specification subsequently.
+Clearly, targeting higher-order moments within the linear consumption function has not altered much the degree of partial insurance vis-\`a-vis targeting second-order moments alone.
+This is counterintuitive given the extent of tail income risk in the data and ample evidence in the literature to the contrary.\footnote{\citet{Ai_Bhandari2021} show that tail risk is uninsured in realistically parameterized labor markets.
+However, \citet{DeNardi_Fella_PazPardo2019} and \citet{Busch_Ludwig2024} find higher insurance when shocks are non-normal, due to stronger precautionary motives.
+The latter caution against BPP's linear framework, showing evidence of bias in the presence of tail risk.
+Our quadratic specification addresses their concern.} One would expect that tail risk \emph{increases} the pass-through of shocks, as there must be a limit beyond which households cannot further insure consumption against extreme events, even if such risk triggers a stronger precautionary motive.
+Yet, the linear consumption function leaves no room to such events, because it reflects a linearization of the consumption rule around a deterministic lifecycle profile.
+Tail events, however, move the agent far from that profile: if utility is sufficiently concave, a large shock will command a large consumption response.
+A linearized marginal utility fails to pick up such large response, which in turn explains why we do not see much action upon including higher-order moments.
+In other words, tail risk has, by design, no role in the linear consumption function, which in turn motivates our higher-order specification subsequently.

 \